Europe Trip. Day 2: Paris, France

 Les Invalides entrance from the south

-Other that the tomb, the complex comprises of Musée de l'Armée, Musée des Plans-Reliefs, and Musée d'Histoire Contemporaine, which included in Museum Pass.
-We spent over an hour visiting from one museum to another.
+Other than the tomb, the complex comprises the Musée de l'Armée, the Musée des Plans-Reliefs, and the Musée d'Histoire Contemporaine, which are included in the Museum Pass.
+We spent over an hour visiting one museum after another.

 The formal name of Les Invalides